larsenjohn/herebyaccident/_posts/2017-04-20-dantes-squarespace.md

 ## site.region ##

 Most of the templates have pretty much everything nailed down the "site.region" file.
 Which I might add has an annoying feature of confusing atom - so I'll have to figure that out...
-But, nevertheless you will be in here crying in your soup I'm afraid.
+But, nevertheless you will be in here crying in your soup.
 Yet, I have some good news from the tunnels as I suspect you will be using this...

 ## Open block field ##